bbeat2782/nba-analysis/README.md

 ### 1. Project Goal / Hypothesis

 - **Hypothesis:**
-  - The passing network structure can reveal key trends in NBA gameplay, including the evolution of playmaking roles, team chemistry, and long-term player impact.
+  - The passing network structure can reveal key trends in NBA gameplay, including the evolution of playmaking roles.
+We expect to see teams winning with a larger margin (or simply wins more) when they have a more interconnected passing network, where ball movement is distributed across multiple players rather than relying heavily on a single playmaker.
+This suggests that teams with higher average degree centrality, lower network centralization, and stronger team-wide passing efficiency are more likely to perform well, as they are less predictable and harder to defend against.
 - **Objectives:**
   - Analyze **how player interactions evolve** during and over multiple seasons.
   - Identify **key playmakers** based on their network influence.
   - Measure **team chemistry** and its relation to team performance.
-    - (TODO: how?)
+    - (team chemistry by centrality, assortativity, etc)
   - Compare **historical playstyles** by analyzing network structures across NBA eras.
-    - Can look into centrality or hubs and authorities
+    - Look into the networks of dominant teams from different seasons and compare how they differ (visually & numerically)

 ---